florish/florish/_drafts/code-reviews-feature-reviews.md

 ---
 layout: post
-title: Treat code reviews as feature reviews
+title: Feature review first, code review later
 ---

 {{page.title}}
 ==============

-Consider you're on a team developing new features for a software application.
-You pick a feature, create a new branch in your version control system.
-You start coding and at some point, you open a pull request to merge your work into the application's main branch.

-At that point, you probably ask a co-worker to do a code review.

-In my day to day job, this is the workflow we use.
-Everyone on a development team both requests and conducts code reviews.
+_You want me to do a code review?
+Great, let's dive into the code right away!
+But what if I'd say your review results might improve by prepending a "feature review" step?_

-Over the last few weeks, I noticed my review results differ from most of the review results I get back from others.
+Where I work, everybody requests and conducts code reviews.
+Over the last few weeks, I noticed my review results differ from most of the review results I get back from co-workers.
 Most prominently, in my reviews I seem to put:

 * _more_ attention to how the overall feature works for end users
 * _less_ attention to the code itself, e.g. the use of design patterns and coding style

-This puzzles me: should I be worrying less about end users and just focus on the code itself?
+This puzzled me: should my reviews worry less about end users and focus more on the code itself?
+My answer turned out to be "no".
+The rest of this post aims to explain why.

 ## Code review